zonemaster/zonemaster/docs/internal/maintenance/SystemTesting.md

          sudo cpanm Zonemaster-CLI-${CLI_VERSION}.tar.gz
          ```

-      3. Follow the configuration and sanity check sections of the [CLI installation] instructions to the letter.
+      3. Follow the [post-installation sanity check][CLI sanity check] section of the installation guide to the letter.

-         *The following should be put into a sanity check section of the [CLI installation] instructions.*

-         > ```
-         > zonemaster-cli --version
-         > ```
-         >
-         > The command is expected to list various version number information.

 ## 3. Smoke testing